|

 Overview

-The Honda Automatic transmission is designed to allow the engine run in a favorable speed range in spite of varying acceleration and terrain.
+The purpose and function of the transmission -The Honda Automatic transmission is designed to allow the engine run in a favorable speed range in spite of varying acceleration and terrain.
 The Automatic transmission also allows the wheel to grip bad, loose or slippery roads, to provide engine braking and to protect the motor from excessive lugging.

 The 90-93 Accord is a modern vehicle that relies on the computer to determine shifting points to increase comfort and safety.
 Without the computer the transmission won't shift and the car will simply move at a snail's pace or will simply default to limp mode, which can either be 2nd, 3rd or 4th gear.
 For example, a faulty transmission computer could cause the car to suddenly shift into lower gear while driving.
 This causes the car to drop in speed while the RPM shoots up.
 With other cases, the car will have a hard time accelerating from a stop unless the car is first manually shift to D2.
 The symptoms are followed by the 'S' or 'D4' shifter status light on the instrument panel blinking, or lights up or doesn't light up at all.